Reverend Stephen Padfield

 Sue Wilson

-Sue Wilson works as a Nursery teacher at Royal Russell School.
+Sue Wilson worked as a Nursery teacher at Royal Russell School.
 She has been involved with WWSL since 2005 and has visited Kenya three times and Tanzania twice.
 The area Sue is most interested in is the younger children, especially the orphans at Magnet School.

 Sue is also a trustee of WWSL.